Meaghan Jarensky: Pageants

 Jarensky won the Miss New York USA 2005 title.
 It was her first attempt at the title, and she was crowned by outgoing titleholder Jaclyn Nesheiwat Stapp.
 Her sister titleholder was Natascha Bessez, Miss New York Teen USA 2005.

 Jarensky represented New York in the Miss USA 2005 Pageant held in Baltimore, Maryland in April, 2005.
 She placed in the top ten of the nationally televised pageant, which was the first placement by a delegate from New York since 2002.
 Jarensky's silver Grecian-inspired evening gown by fashion designer Marc Bouwer was given a lot of attention during the pageant, because of its styling, which was highly unusual for a gown worn in a pageant.
 During the Top 10 swimsuit competition, Jarensky almost tripped on the sarong worn by Miss California USA Brittany Hogan who threw it on the ground while she competed in the swimsuit competition.

 Prior to the pageant, Jarensky appeared on a special Miss USA episode of Fear Factor with five other Miss USA 2005 delegates.

 On July 10, 2010, Jarensky won the Mrs. New York America 2010 pageant under her then married name, Meaghan Castaldi.
 She competed in the Mrs. America 2010 pageant, which was held in September 2010 in Tucson, Arizona.
 She won the Whimsical Costume award.

 Education

-Jarensky is a graduate of Absegami High School, has earned a BA in international marketing from Pace University, holds a certificate from the Institute of Integrative Nutrition, is certified by the American Association of Drugless Practitioners as a Holistic Health Counselor, holds multiple certifications in yoga and meditation, and recently completed a Masters in Non-Profit Leadership at Fordham University.
+Jarensky is a graduate of Absegami High School, has earned a BA in international marketing from Pace University, holds a certificate from the Institute of Integrative Nutrition, is certified by the American Association of Drugless Practitioners as a Holistic Health Counselor, holds multiple certifications in yoga and meditation, and recently completed a master's degree in Non-Profit Leadership at Fordham University.